ArisBee/aristidebouix.cloud/content/en/linklist.md

 * [Serverless Benchmark](https://serverless-benchmark.com/): A performance benchmark of the serverless functions of several Cloud Providers
 * [Cloud Comparison Tool](https://www.cloudcomparisontool.com/): A tool to help to compare the features and solutions of different Cloud Providers
 * [GCP calculator](https://cloud.google.com/products/calculator): A billing calculator for resources on Google Cloud Platform
+* [KilledbyGoogle](https://killedbygoogle.com/): Because all Google's product have an EOL, I'm waiting to find GCP, Gmail and Playstore here.
 * [Azure checklist](https://azurechecklist.com/): Azure migration readiness checklist
+* [MS Licensing](https://github.com/AaronDinnage/Licensing): Only clear visualization of the licenses for MicroSoft Cloud products I could find.
+No idea why it's not on their official website.

 ## (Web) Development/ DevOps